Mexico City Benito Juárez International Airport Guide (MEX)

 There are several banks offering bureaux de change facilities, as well as dedicated currency exchange centres in both terminals.
 ATMs are available 24 hours a day.

-Wi-Fi internet access is available at the airport (15 minutes of which is free of charge).
-Additionally, an internet café in located within departure lounge E in Terminal 1, and there are numerous email kiosks at various points within the terminals.
+Wi-Fi internet access (the first 15 minutes of which is free of charge) is available throughout Mexico City Benito Juárez International Airport.
+Additionally, an internet café is located within departure lounge E in Terminal 1, and there are numerous email kiosks at various points within the terminals.
 Courier services are situated in both terminals.

 Eateries of all types can be found in both terminals, including fast-food outlets, bars, cafeterias and full-service restaurants.
 Some outlets are open 24 hours a day.

 There is a wide range of shops at the airport, including gift retailers, clothes boutiques and bookshops.
 In particular, a good selection of duty-free shopping is available in Terminal 1.

-Porters are on hand to help with luggage for a tip, and there are also luggage trolleys available for a small fee.
+Porters are on hand to help with luggage for a tip, and there are also luggage trolleys available to use for a small fee.
 Left-luggage lockers are available in both terminals, and a baggage packing service can be found near lounges B and D in Terminal 1.
 For lost or found items, contact the lost property offices (tel: +52 55 2482 2289 for Terminal 1 or +52 55 2598 7169 for Terminal 2).

 Many airlines provide executive lounges at the airport with fax, data port connection, telephones and photocopying services.

 Mexico City Benito Juárez International Airport is equipped with ramps, lifts and adapted toilets for travellers with physical disabilities; passengers requiring wheelchairs and special assistance should inform their airline prior to travel.
 Car parking spaces for disabled passengers are provided in the car parks next to the terminal buildings.

 Car hire companies present on-site at Mexico City Benito Juárez International Airport include Alamo, Avis and Europcar, along with a number of local operators.
 Each of these providers has desks in the arrivals areas of both terminals.